nohupped/ADtoLDAP/README.md

 # ADtoLDAP
-Gather AD Results based on attributes and sync to AD
+Gather AD Results based on attributes and sync to LDAP